dexmac221/AgentsTeam/README.md

 - agentsteam generate "desc" [--tech ...] [--model ...] [-o dir]
 - agentsteam fix --run-command "..." [--max-attempts N]
 - agentsteam fix --file path/to/file
+- agentsteam try-error "desc" [--tech ...] [--model ...] [--max-steps N] [--plan-only]

 ## Best Practices
 - Always work inside projects/ to isolate generated code
 - Be specific with prompts for better results
 - If a generation looks incomplete, retry; then refine the prompt
+- For complex goals, use `try-error` to climb from a minimal scaffold using incremental validation

 ## Disclaimer
 AI-generated code may contain bugs or vulnerabilities.
 Review and test before production use.
 Ensure license compatibility of dependencies.